When People Aren't Interested In Talking About Your Hobbies

 - Use some vocal variety and speak with a bit of energy and enthusiasm.
 Don't deliver information in a dry, droning monotone.

 - Look at the people you're talking to.
 Don't stare off into space, as if you're just listening to yourself speak and not interacting with anyone in particular.

 See if there's a hook or angle that may make your hobby more palatable to certain people

 For example, you like collecting vintage metal lunch boxes, and recently got your hands on a pretty rare, valuable one.
-Your friends may not care about the specifics of the particular item, but are open to hearing the story of how you tracked it down - they can relate to the thrill of the hunt.
+Your friends may not care about the specifics of the particular item, but are open to hearing the story of how you tracked it down, and the characters you met on the way - they can relate to the thrill of the hunt.
 Or say you're into taking apart and repairing old telephones.
-People may be completely uninterested in the nitty-gritty technical details of your latest project, but could get on board with a more general explanation of how you enjoy it because it forces you to think in new ways.
+People may be completely uninterested in the nitty gritty technical details of your latest project, but could get on board with a more general explanation of how you enjoy it because it forces you to think in new ways.

 Realize you can often have fulfilling conversations with people without going into your hobbies